GeekyBankGirls/my_weather_app/README.md

 # Create an account on the weather api
 1. Create an account on https://www.weatherapi.com/signup.aspx
 1. After creating an account and logging in, click on "My Account" on the right top corner
 1. Copy the 'API Key' value and save it somewhere in your computer.
+Do not share your api key with others :)
 1. Don't worry we will explain it during the workshop.
 Trial is free!